Lenyn Sosa Preview, Player Props: White Sox vs. Rockies

 Lenyn Sosa At The Plate

-- Sosa is hitting .127 with three doubles, a home run and a walk.
+- Sosa has three doubles, a home run and a walk while batting .147.

-- In eight of 22 games this season, Sosa has picked up at least one hit, including one game with multiple hits.
+- In nine of 23 games this year (39.1%), Sosa has reached base via hit, and that includes multiple hits twice.

-- He has hit a long ball in one of 22 games, and in 1.4% of his plate appearances.
+- He has hit a home run in one of 23 games, and in 1.3% of his plate appearances.

-- He has scored a run in four of 22 games so far this year.
+- He has scored in four games this season (17.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.